yochaigal/cairn/wip/west-marches/forest.md

 - **Spoor**: Peripheral images

 ### 8. Bandit Camp
-  - Sleeping peacefully atop two boughts, a giant is snoring.
+  - Sleeping peacefully atop two bought, a giant is snoring.
 The ground vibrates in response.

 ### 9. Old Timber Mill
   - A rotted, vine-covered cabin, clearly abandoned long ago.
 A delicious smell wafts from the window.

 ### 10. Slippery Moss
   - A lone woodwose stands directly on the path ahead, holding a large stick.